 Labyrinth Books, located at 122 Nassau St., is an independent bookstore that serves both the University and the local Princeton communities.
-See the "Courses" section of the Academic Life page for more information about purchasing coursebooks at Labyrinth Books.
+See the "Courses" section of the Academic Life page for more information about purchasing or renting coursebooks at Labyrinth Books.
+Students receive 30 percent off all course books purchased at Labyrinth, and an additional 25 percent discount on used books.
 For hours, events and programs and other information, visit the store’s website.

 Princeton Shopping Center, located about two miles from campus, is accessible by bus.
 Among its many tenants are a supermarket, a drug store, a computer supplies store, clothing stores, a bakery, several restaurants, a laundromat, a dry cleaner and a bank.
 Several major malls are located within five miles of the campus along Route 1 and are accessible by bus.